- Ischemic cardiomyopathy (IC) happens when your heart muscle becomes weakened.

 - blood thinners

-- atherectomy (to remove plaque from arteries)
+- atherectomy to remove plaque from your arteries

 - how much damage your heart has sustained